coverclock/com-diag-diminuto/README.md

 * observe - watch for an observation file and indicate when it arrives.
 * oct - display an argument number in octal.
 * phex - display standard input in a printable form.
 * pinchange - execute a command when a GPIO pin changes state.
+(DEPRECATED)
 * pintool - manipulate GPIO pins.
+(DEPRECATED)
 * platform - generate the platform description used in the README.
 * posixtime - converts a timestamp into seconds since the POSIX epoch.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
+(DEPRECATED)
 * renametool - atomically rename or swap files in the same file system.
 * serialtool - manipulate serial ports.
 * shaper - shape traffic in a pipeline.